Thank you so much to CharlieCats for having stuck with me and BETA'd this! ^^

 "Really?
 So you've forgiven me?"
 Merlin asks.
 Wrong question.

-"You know, I had nearly forgotten that!
+"You know, I had almost forgotten that!
 See the irony in all this?
 Me remembering my memories nearly alleviated the most crucial fact.. and no, I have not forgiven you."

-"Except to work five times… no, ten times as hard as before.
+"Expect to work five times… no, ten times as hard as before!
 Everything, and I mean everything has to be spotless.
 And don't think of using magic, because I won't hesitate to tell father if that's the case.
 One more thing, if you ever, and I mean ever, dare tell anyone about this, I will have your head on a spike.
-Clear enough?"
+Do these terms seem convenient to you?"

 "Clear as crystal."
 Merlin groans, suddenly not so thrilled anymore about the idea of going back to Camelot.